 School-based, social-emotional counseling is available on a limited basis through our school counseling department.
-However, the scope of practice for a school based Mental Health Therapist is much more limited than that of an outside therapy agency or provider.
-School based Mental Health Therapists work with students focused on issues that are present during the school day, specifically working to ameliorate presenting problems' impact on a student's educational achievement.
+However, the scope of practice for a school counselor is much more limited than that of an outside therapy agency or provider.
+School counselors' work with students focuses on issues that are present during the school day, specifically working to ameliorate presenting problems' impact on a student's educational achievement.
 Counseling in the school setting is not meant to replace therapeutic interventions or treatment from outside agencies or providers for mental health concerns.
 Parents should not expect the level of counseling at a school site to be sufficient to support the needs of students with significant mental health issues.
-Additionally, school based counseling services are only available during regular school days and times.
+Additionally, school counseling services are only available during regular school days and times.